Tatworth

-Tatworth is a village 2 mi south of Chard in the South Somerset district of the county of Somerset, England.
-It is within Tatworth and Forton civil parish, and the electoral ward of the same name.
+Tatworth is a village 2 mi south of Chard in the county of Somerset, England.
+It is within Tatworth and Forton civil parish.

 Tatworth is a large village, consisting of a number of smaller villages including South Chard, Perry Street and Chard Junction which are close together.
-The hamlet of Forton lies to the north, towards Chard.
+The hamlet of Forton lies to the north, towards Chard; an area southwest of Forton is called White Gate.

 History

 A white lias limestone Roman tessera measuring 25.7 mm x 20.18 mm x 17.75 mm and regularly cut on two faces was found in the area, and may be connected with the remains of a Roman villa or farmhouse by St Margaret's Lane.
 Part of this building was excavated in 1967 and pottery and paving found there are displayed in the Chard Museum.

 The name of the village comes from the Old English tat and worp meaning 'A cheerful farm'.
 In 1254, the spelling was Tattewurthe and was a sub-manor of Chard.
 In 1554 Thatteworh was granted to William Petre as the 'manor and park of Tatworthy' and remained in the family until 1790.
 Tatworth in the 1850s extended to 1552 acre and had a population of 852.